- Hook Point Inland (High Tide Access) Road Closure

 - Be sure to bin your cigarette butts and all little bits of litter.

-- Animals, plants, bush timber or soil cannot be brought to Fraser Island without the permission of Queensland Parks and Wildlife Service or the Department of National Parks, Recreation, Sport and Racing.
+- Animals, plants, bush timber or soil cannot be brought to Fraser Island without the permission of Queensland Parks and Wildlife Service.

 Queensland Parks and Wildlife Service (QPWS) recommends bringing and using a portable toilet when camping in areas without toilet facilities.

-You must bring your own portable toilet when camping at these camping areas:
+You must bring your own portable toilet when camping at the Cornwells group camping area.

 Never empty portable toilet waste into QPWS toilets, or onto the ground.
 Refer to the Fraser Island map for portable waste disposal facility locations.